raylutz/daffodil/README.md

 ### Indexing: reading values from pydf

 Pydf offers easy-to-used indexing of rows, columns, individual cells or any ranges.
-Will generally return the simplest type possible, such as cell contents, list, or dict.
+Will generally return the simplest type possible, such as cell contents, a list or pydf
 - if only one cell is selected, return a single value.
-- If only one row is selected, return as a dict if cols are defined else return a list.
+- If only one row is selected, return a list.
+(To return a dict, use pydf.
 - if only one col is selected, return a list.
 - if multiple columns are specified, they will be returned in the original orientation in a consistent pydf instance copied from the original, and with the data specified.

       my_pydf[2, 3]     -- select cell at row 2, col 3 and return value.
-      my_pydf[2]        -- select row 2, including all columns, return as a list. my_pydf[2, :]     -- same as above
+      my_pydf[2]        -- select row 2, including all columns, return a list. my_pydf[2, :]     -- same as above
       my_pydf[:, 3]     -- select only column 3, including all rows.
-Return as a list. my_pydf[:, 'C']   -- select only column named 'C', including all rows, return as a list. my_pydf[2:4]      -- select rows 2 and 3, including all columns, return as pydf. my_pydf[2:4, :]   -- same as above
+Return a list.
+      my_pydf[:, 'C']   -- select only column named 'C', including all rows, return a list. my_pydf[2:4]      -- select rows 2 and 3, including all columns, return as pydf. my_pydf[2:4, :]   -- same as above
       my_pydf[:, 3:5]   -- select columns 3 and 4, including all rows, return as pydf.